Root Canal Therapy in Ottawa, ON

 How long does root canal therapy take?

-Root canal therapy typically takes two appointments lasting 45 minutes each.
+Root canal therapy typically takes one to two appointments lasting 1-2 hours each.
 The duration of the treatment time depends on several factors, such as the amount of infection and decay.
 For a more accurate timeframe, we recommend scheduling a consultation with Dr. El-Hawary by calling (613) 406-6464.

 During the consultation, Dr. El-Hawary will examine your oral health and create a customized treatment plan that will include a more accurate time frame.